Common questions from restaurant and small business owners comparing POS costs, with straight answers, not sales copy.

 Which POS is cheapest for a retail shop?

 For a single-location retail shop, Timeline POS is the cheapest option at $0 total cost with unlimited products, barcode scanning, inventory tracking, and reports.
-If you need built-in card payments and are in the USA, Square Free is the cheapest branded option; in the UK and Germany, SumUp and Zettle offer the lowest hardware entry points at $39–$79 for a reader.
+If you need built-in card payments and are in the USA, Square Free is the cheapest branded option; in the UK and Germany, SumUp and Zettle offer the lowest hardware entry points at $39 to $79 for a reader.

 Which POS is cheapest for a restaurant or café?